mirankavinda/Life-Of-Cells-Simulation/README.md

 - The Game of Life rules were devised by John Conway.

-- Special thanks to TechwiTim for their tutorial on John Conway's Game of Life using Python and Pygame, which served as an inspiration for this project.
+- Special thanks to TechwithTim for their tutorial on John Conway's Game of Life using Python and Pygame, which served as an inspiration for this project.